Angel-ML/serving/README.md

    After compiling, a distribution package named `serving-0.1.0-SNAPSHOT-bin.zip` will be generated under dist/target in the root directory.

 4. **Distribution Package**
-   Unpacking the distribution package, four subdirectories will be generated under the root directory:
+   Unpacking the distribution package, subdirectories will be generated under the root directory:
    - bin: contains Angel Serving start scripts.
    - conf: contains system config files.
    - lib: contains jars for Angel Serving and dependencies.